 It is best to plan your CV before you get started with it.
 You need to know what sections to include, otherwise you might not cover the key elements of it.
 These are the main sections you should have on your project manager CV sample:

-- Employment history
+- The employment history section

-- Skills section
+- The education section

-You should always consider your audience before you start compiling your project manager CV.
-Every company you apply to will have different values and cultures, so it is vital that you do a bit of research first.
 Take a look at the company website, get a feel for who they are, and write your CV accordingly.
 You should never send the same CV to every role; you should tailor it to suit, even if it means just making small tweaks.

 When you have conducted your research, try to compile some information on what the interviewer might ask you and create your CV sample with this in mind.
-Just as you would divide your project managing duties into different steps, we would suggest keeping this in mind when creating your CV:

 - Tailor your CV to suit the job and company you are applying to – don’t forget to conduct thorough research before you tackle it.